 Some secured credit cards offer benefits like cash back and free access to your credit score.

-Though you may be able to get a secured credit card with a lower interest rate than an unsecured credit card, the average rate for secured cards is still higher, at 17.2%., than the average regular credit card interest rate of 16%.
+Though you may be able to get a secured credit card with a lower interest rate than an unsecured credit card, the average rate for secured cards is still higher, at 22.48%, than the average regular credit card interest rate of 20.09%.

 Denial of a Secured Credit Card

+Even though getting a secured credit card with limited or damaged credit history is possible, an applicant may still be denied.
 Anyone who is denied a card should receive a letter from the credit card issuer explaining why.
 Perhaps they didn’t fill out the application properly and all they need to do is fix it, or their credit score wasn’t high enough.

+If the reason has to do with the applicant’s credit report, they can get free access to their report through AnnualCreditReport.com and see their entire credit history.
+For example, the credit report may reveal that the credit utilization ratio, or the amount of debt compared with the amount of credit a person has, is too high.
 An applicant could start paying down debt more aggressively in order to bring down the credit utilization ratio and have a better chance of being approved for a secured credit card.

 Another factor that may cause a denial is if an applicant doesn’t make enough income or can’t prove income.
 The credit score just may be too low as well.

-Third-Party Brand Mentions: No brands or products mentioned are affiliated with SoFi, nor do they endorse or sponsor this article.
+Third-Party Brand Mentions: No brands, products, or companies mentioned are affiliated with SoFi, nor do they endorse or sponsor this article.
 Third-party trademarks referenced herein are property of their respective owners.

 External Websites: The information and analysis provided through hyperlinks to third-party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 Links are provided for informational purposes and should not be viewed as an endorsement.